 If you noticed, nothing is done on the counter top.
 No more chicken juice running down the counter over your cabinets.
 No more wiping down counter tops.
 You will never use your counter tops for food preparation again.
 In fact, you will likely merely dust them from now on.
 Are you smiling yet?
 In fact, I have received more than one phone call from past customers saying "My husband actually does the dishes now!"
 How is that for foreplay?
 I know you are smiling now!

 Don't be confused with the imitators.
-You may see sinks like this one, but they are likely not engineered properly.
+You may see sinks like appear to be similar, but they are very different when it comes to practical use.
 The Kohler Stages sink, for example, put their ledge too high up in the bowl.
 When you place a cutting board on their ledge, it appears to me as if the board is level with the counter top, so when you run water over it, it will spill over on to the floor or counter.
-Our inner ledge is calculated based on ergonomics.
+I have had several clients mention this issue to me when switching to one of our designs.
+Our inner ledge location is calculated based on ergonomics.
 It is low enough so you can run water and keep the water inside the sink, but high enough so you can cut food at the proper height.
 We can build these are top mount and apron front styles as well as retrofit apron designs.

 See All Stainless Steel Sink Pricing

 I was asked, in an email, why my sinks are superior.

 Hello Theresa, I can certainly understand the confusion between the Kohler and Nantucket sinks and mine.
 There is a huge value difference for you though.
 First of all, my design adds a significant amount of usable space in the sink verses all other brands.